 Wild Alaskan Salmon

-It’s rich in omega-3 fatty acids, which reduce inflammation, modulate immune activity and protect against several inflammatory and autoimmune diseases, including rheumatoid arthritis, Crohn’s disease, ulcerative colitis, psoriasis and multiple sclerosis.
+Salmon is rich in omega-3 fatty acids, which reduce inflammation, modulate immune activity and protect against several inflammatory and autoimmune diseases, including rheumatoid arthritis, Crohn’s disease, ulcerative colitis, psoriasis and multiple sclerosis.
+But wild salmon isn’t the only seafood that’s great for autoimmune healing.
 Tuna, sardines, mackerel and other fatty fish are also good sources of omega-3 fats.

-Like other sulfur-rich foods (cauliflower, radishes, cabbage, onions, kale), it’s rich in a powerful antioxidant called glutathione, which has been shown to help alleviate autoimmune diseases.
-It’s key in taming chronic inflammation and protecting against oxidative stress, and studies show glutathione status may be diminished by as much as 50% in people with autoimmune disorders.
+Like other sulfur-rich foods (cauliflower, radishes, cabbage, onions, kale), broccoli is rich in a powerful antioxidant called glutathione, which may help alleviate autoimmune diseases.
+It’s key in taming chronic inflammation and protecting against oxidative stress.
+Studies show glutathione status can be diminished by as much as 50% in people with autoimmune disorders.

 We independently source all of the products that we feature on cleaneatingmag.com.
 If you buy from the links on our site, we may receive an affiliate commission, which in turn supports our work.